jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - Changed single-ph close equations so user can close all 3 phases when in 1ph trip-3ph lockout mode
 - Changed TR3P equation so a PB press open only opens all 3 phases if in 3ph lockout or 3ph trip mode
 - Removed MV18 (operating mode) supervisory from SV42 (PB trip conditions)
+- Changed 79DTL so it does 3ph lockout upon pushbutton trip only in 3ph lockout or 3ph trip mode

 To add?
 - Alt profile #2, alt profile #3? - we have 3 spare PB's